 Whether you’re jetting off to a tropical paradise, perusing the cobbled streets of some ancient European town or simply walking around the British countryside, sandals are the perfect solution to summer dressing.
-Our guide will not only showcase what’s on offer in the sandal world, from dress to casual sandals, leather to flip flops and all that’s in between, but we’ll also advise you on how to style them regardless of your age, height or body type.
+Our guide will not only showcase what’s on offer in the Birkenstock world, from dress to casual sandals, leather and all that’s in between, but we’ll also advise you on how to style them regardless of your age, height or body type.
 Understood?
-Read on to learn the ins and outs on how to wear sandals for men.
+Read on to learn the ins and outs on how to wear Birkenstocks.

 How to Wear Sandals for Men